diku-dk/futhark-book/practical-matters.rst

 The line containing ``==`` is used to separate the human-readable benchmark description from input-output pairs.
-It is also possible to keep the data set in an external file, or to generate it automatically (see the `manual page
+It is also possible to keep the data set in an external file, or to generate it automatically.
+See the `manual page
 <http://futhark.readthedocs.io/en/latest/man/futhark-bench.html>`_ for
-more information.).
+more information.

  We can use ``futhark bench`` to measure the performance of ``sumsquares.fut`` as follows: